My Role: Creative Director + Motion Graphics + Projection Mapping

-Project Objective: To combine projection mapping and Kinect technology for an interesting and engaging lobby experience.
+Project Objective: To combine projection mapping and Kinect technology for an interesting and engaging new lobby experience.

 • Use sound, music visualizations, motion graphics, video, and an augmented reality interface to showcase the services offered at MS Studios

 • Collaborate with remote programmers on projection mapping and Kinect interactivity